Co-Host vs. Property Manager: Key Differences Explained

 Review management and guest screening

 Co-hosts often operate within platforms like Airbnb, where the co-host feature is natively supported, allowing the property owner and co-host to collaborate transparently.
+To gain more insight, learn the pros and cons of hiring a Cohost for your short-term rental property.

 Professional Property Managers: Full-Service Expertise